Article Contents

 According to Statista's 2022 survey, 33.27% of developers reported using Java, while 11.15% used Go (Golang).

-Despite Java remaining one of the most widely used programming languages as of 2024, with a significant presence in various industries, the Go Developer Survey 2024 H1 Results indicated that 93% of respondents were satisfied with Go in the last year.
+Despite Java remains one of the most widely used programming languages as of 2024, with a significant presence in various industries, the Go Developer Survey 2024 H1 Results indicated that 93% of respondents were satisfied with Go in the last year.
 This high satisfaction rate reflects Go's strengths in performance and simplicity, which are appealing to many developers.

 Our guide examines their strengths, weaknesses, and use cases in depth to help you make an informed decision.